secretstartups/handbook/ceo/pricing/index.html.md

 #### Feature - Kanban Boards

 1. **Project and Group Boards (Free)** : The primary user and buyer for Issue Boards in general is Individual Contributors.
 While group boards likely span teams, there are also valid use cases for an individual to organize code in several projects and manage issues across those projects at the group level.
-The key differentiation is that an Individual Contributor will likely only ever need a single group level Issue Board; whereas Managers need several group level Issue Boards to facilitate their team's workflows.
+The key differentiation is that an Individual Contributor will likely only ever need a single group level Issue Board; whereas Managers need several group level Issue Boards to facilitate their team's workflows. ([Documentation](https://docs.gitlab.com/ee/user/project/issue_board.html))
 1. **Issue Weight on Boards (Premium)** : The users assigning issue weights are individual contributors but the value of that weight is for Directors of teams to ensure proper milestone planning.
+(Documentation [with respect to boards](https://docs.gitlab.com/ee/user/project/issue_board.html#sum-of-issue-weights-starter))
-1. **Multiple Group Issue Boards (Premium)** : Issue boards which span groups are valuable to and also utilized by groups of groups which aligns to Director level likely buyer.
+1. **Multiple Group Issue Boards (Premium)** : Issue boards which span groups are valuable to and also utilized by groups of groups which aligns to Director level likely buyer. ([Related documentation](https://docs.gitlab.com/ee/user/project/issue_board.html#group-issue-boards-premium))
-1. **Issue Board Epic Swimlanes (Ultimate)** : Everyday users of swimlanes might be individual contributors but their value is in the visualization of activity for company wide portfolio management by Executives.
+1. **Issue Board Epic Swimlanes (Ultimate)** : Everyday users of swimlanes might be individual contributors but their value is in the visualization of activity for company wide portfolio management by Executives. ([Related issue](https://gitlab.com/gitlab-org/gitlab/issues/7371))

 #### Feature - Merge Requests

-1. **Merge conflict resolution (Free)** : Resolving merge conflicts is part of the daily workflow and valuable to Individual Contributors.
+1. **Merge conflict resolution (Free)** : Resolving merge conflicts is part of the daily workflow and valuable to Individual Contributors. ([Documentation](https://docs.gitlab.com/ee/user/project/merge_requests/resolve_conflicts.html#merge-request-conflict-resolution))
-1. **Merge approvals (Premium)** : Requiring approvals on merge requests is only useful when there is a team working on a project and their Director (who isn't likely to be the user of approvals) requires specific individuals to provide their approval.
+1. **Merge approvals (Premium)** : Requiring approvals on merge requests is only useful when there is a team working on a project and their Director (who isn't likely to be the user of approvals) requires specific individuals to provide their approval. ([Documentation](https://docs.gitlab.com/ee/user/project/merge_requests/merge_request_approvals.html#merge-request-approvals-starter))
 1. **Merge request reviews (Premium)** : Merge request reviews enables the expedient review by multiple team members on merge requests.
-Typically large enough teams to value the reduced chatter accompanying MR reviews reside under Directors.
+Typically large enough teams to value the reduced chatter accompanying MR reviews reside under Directors. ([Documentation](https://docs.gitlab.com/ee/user/discussions/index.html))

 #### Feature - Pipelines

-1. **Built in CI Pipelines (Free)** : CI Pipelines are integral to GitLab and used primarily by Individual Contributors.
+1. **Built in CI Pipelines (Free)** : CI Pipelines are integral to GitLab and used primarily by Individual Contributors. ([Documentation](https://docs.gitlab.com/ee/ci/README.html))
-1. **Show pipeline code coverage rate (Premium)** : The ability to determine code coverage rate is particularly valuable to Directors.
+1. **Show pipeline code coverage rate (Premium)** : The ability to determine code coverage rate is particularly valuable to Directors. ([Documentation](https://docs.gitlab.com/ee/user/group/repositories_analytics/index.html))
-1. **Pipeline dashboards (Premium)** : Dashboards of pipelines across groups and projects are primarily used and valued by Directors.
+1. **Pipeline dashboards (Premium)** : Dashboards of pipelines across groups and projects are primarily used and valued by Directors. ([Documentation](https://docs.gitlab.com/ee/user/operations_dashboard/#operations-dashboard-premium))
 1. **Downloadable all pipeline logs (Ultimate)** : Pipeline logs would be generated and even downloaded by individual contributors, but the value of collating these logs is provided to Executives responsible for ensuring compliance.

 ### Usage can be more important than buyer-based tiering